microsoft/coe-starter-kit/HOW_TO_CONTRIBUTE.md

 To create a copy of the repository you should fork the CoE Starter Kit repository to your own github account.
 Any contributions you make should be made in your own fork.

+> [!NOTE]To learn about GitHub forks visit the GitHub docs: [Working with forks](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/about-forks)

+You should always ensure that your fork is up-to-date with the upstream repository by regularly synchronizing your fork.

+The simplest way to synchronize your fork with the upstream repository is via the **Fetch upstream** feature on your fork github page

 ## Local branch strategy

 When implementing your contributions in your forked repository it is recommended that you employ a feature branch strategy.
 This means that you will have a branch for each feature or bug fix that your contribute.
 This approach helps keep the review process as simple as possible.